- How does Neuroteach Global work?

 How do I get MBE certified?
 What does it mean to do so?

 Beginning in 2019, teachers and school leaders can work toward becoming CTTL Mind, Brain, and Education certified through Neuroteach Global.
 Our three-level, four track professional development resource was designed with the adult learner in mind.
-It applies research such as novelty, choice, the spacing effect, interleaving, and mindset (growth, belonging, and purpose and relevance) into storified learning experiences.
+It applies research such as novelty, choice, the spacing effect, interleaving, and mindset (growth, belonging, purpose, and relevance) into storified learning experiences.
 When you complete it, you’ll have not only deepened your own skills and ability to bring out the best learning in your students; you’ll also earn an MBE Certification.
 By working on your own MBE professional growth and credentialing through Neuroteach Global, you’ll also accrue Neuroteach Global scholarships for under-resourced teachers and schools around the world.

 We also know that—depending on school, district, state, or national requirements—users of Neuroteach Global will have different certification needs that could include Continuing Education Units, micro-credentials, or graduate credit.
 Our team is eager to work with users to help secure the credit that is most useful for advancing their teaching or school leadership credentials or career.